 Please contact Tania Griasnow, Program Coordinator, for additional requirements or information.

-Parents will be invited to travel about 9-10 months after acceptance of a referral.
-Families will make 2 week-long trips 3-4 weeks apart.
+Families will make 2 one-week-long trips 4-10 weeks apart.
 Social Welfare Society is in Seoul, a very modern city much like New York City.
 Families are welcome to stay at the Social Welfare Society’s guest apartments, which were built specifically for adoptive parents.

 Finalizing the Adoption